 - tell you about things you can do now to make it easier for your attorney to deal with your affairs later,

 - help you understand better what can happen when you give someone power of attorney,

 - give proof that you had legal capacity when you made your power of attorney,

 - give proof that you made your power of attorney by your own free choice, and free of undue influence.

 If you decide to write your own power of attorney, ask a lawyer look it over.
 Ask them to make sure that it meets all the legal requirements and allows your attorney to do what you want.

-Very important: Get advice from a lawyer if you want a specific or a springing power of attorney.
+Very important: Get advice from a lawyer if you want a specific power of attorney.
 These documents must be written carefully to meet each person’s unique needs, and a lawyer should check them.

 What does it cost for a lawyer to do a power of attorney?